Director

 Specially Appointed Professor, Graduate School of Science, Tokyo University of Science

-Masayuki Murata Masayuki MurataIn 1988, he completed his doctoral course at the Graduate School of Science, Kyoto University (Science).
+Masayuki Murata Masayuki MurataHe completed his doctoral program at the Graduate School of Science, Kyoto University in 1988 (Science).
 In 1989, he became an assistant professor at the Quantum Biology Course, Department of Biophysics, Graduate School of Science, Kyoto University.
 During that time, he studied abroad as a visiting researcher at the European Molecular Biology Laboratory (EMBL) in Germany and the University of California, Berkeley in the United States from 1993 to 1995.
 In 1996, he became an associate professor at the National Institute for Physiological Sciences, Okazaki National Research Institute.
 In 2003, he became a professor at the Department of Life and Environmental Sciences, Department of Multi-Disciplinary Sciences, Graduate School of Arts and Sciences, University of Tokyo.
 During that time, he also served as a special professor at the University of Tokyo/Nikon Corporation Social Collaboration Program "Next Generation Imaging Image Analysis Course."
 He also served as a special professor at the Cellular Engineering Research Center, Institute of Innovative Research, Tokyo Institute of Technology.
 In 2021, he retired from the University of Tokyo (Professor Emeritus, University of Tokyo).
-From 2021, he will be a special professor at the Institute of Innovative Research (now the Institute of Innovative Research), Tokyo Institute of Technology (now Tokyo University of Science).
-From 2022, he will be the director of the Multimodal Cell Analysis Collaborative Research Center, Tokyo Institute of Technology (now Tokyo University of Science).
+From 2021, he will be a special professor at the Institute of Innovative Research (currently the Institute of Innovative Research), Tokyo Institute of Technology (currently the Tokyo University of Science).
+From 2022, he will be the Director of the Multimodal Cell Analysis Collaborative Research Center at the Tokyo Institute of Technology (currently Tokyo University of Science) (October 2022 to March 10).
 He is also a specially appointed professor at the International Research Center for Neurointelligence (IRCN), International Institute for Advanced Studies, University of Tokyo, and a visiting professor at Jichi Medical University.

 Aiming to create a new life science that combines morphological information (cell biology, biophysics, etc.) and molecular information (biochemistry, molecular biology, etc.), we developed a "covariation network analysis technique (PLOM-CON method)" that stratifies cell states based on the temporal synchronization of biomolecules, mainly proteins, in cells, based on a large number of cell (stained) images.
 We also constructed a "semi-intact cell resealing method" that can temporarily make the cell membrane permeable, exchange cytoplasm while maintaining the morphology and three-dimensional arrangement of organelles and cytoskeleton in the cell, and analytically reconstruct various life phenomena (signal transduction, organelle dynamics, etc.) that occur in a synchronized cytoplasmic environment, and established a method to create various pathological model cells and analyze the pathological expression factors.
 The former is a technology that can be used for "cell design" and "cell evaluation" to create cellular states under specific conditions, and the latter is a new technology that enables "cell editing" by changing the drama type of a cell without genetic modification of the cell.
 By combining these two new technologies and rapidly cycling through the cycle of "cell design → editing → evaluation," we are working to create a "cell design" center that will enable network-based analysis of stratified new drug efficacy, main actions, side effects, and toxicity expression, as well as the creation of safe, new, functionally activated cells without genetic modification.